Wed Nov 22 2023

 If you are a coach, I believe that you should have read all the books for the other roles as well.
 To be an effective agile coach, you need a significant amount of learning.

 Chris Stone created a wonderful infographic of books and other learning resources for agile coaches shown below.
 You can see every one of the top 5 books I’ve recommended in his diagram in the outermost ring.
-Chris even created a Miro board for this diagram and invited others to collaborate with him.
+Stone even created a Miro board for this diagram and invited others to collaborate with him.

 Let’s jump into the lists of best agile books!